-The Auto Select command is used to read the manufacturer code, the device code and the Block Protection status.
-Three consecutive Bus Write operations are required to issue the Auto Select command.
-Once the Auto Select command is issued the memory remains in Auto Select mode until another command is issued.
+The Auto Select command is used to read the manufacturer code, the device code and the block protection status.
+Three consecutive bus write operations are required to issue the Auto Select command.
+Once the Auto Select command is issued the memory remains in auto select mode until a Read/Reset command is issued.
+Read CFI Query and Read/Reset commands are accepted in auto select mode, all other commands are ignored.

-From the Auto Select mode the manufacturer code can be read using a Bus Read operation with A0 = V{IL} and A1 = V{IL} .
+From the auto select mode the manufacturer code can be read using a bus read operation with A0 = V{IL} and A1 = V{IL} .
 The other address bits may be set to either V{IL} or V{IH} .
 The manufacturer code for Numonyx is 0020h.

-The device code can be read using a Bus Read operation with A0 = V{IH} and A1 = V{IL} .
+The device code can be read using a bus read operation with A0 = V{IH} and A1 = V{IL} .
 The other address bits may be set to either V{IL} or V{IH} .
-The device code for the M29W400DT is 00EEh and for the M29W400DB is 00EFh.
+The device code for the M29W800DT is 22D7h and for the M29W800DB is 225Bh.

-The Block Protection status of each block can be read using a Bus Read operation with $A0 = V{IL}$, $A1 = V{IH}$, and A12-A17 specifying the address of the block.
+The block protection status of each block can be read using a bus read operation with A0 = V{IL} , A1 = V{IH} , and A12-A18 specifying the address of the block.
 The other address bits may be set to either V{IL} or V{IH} .
-If the addressed block is protected then 01h is output on Data inputs/outputs DQ0-DQ7, otherwise 00h is output.
+If the addressed block is protected then 01h is output on data inputs/outputs DQ0-DQ7, otherwise 00h is output.